FizzCorp/Hyper-Casual-Chat/Assets/FizzUI/Samples/Hypercasual/README.md

 > Note: Implement IFizzCustomMessageCellViewDataSource to parse message data and generate custom nodes in chat cells.
 Try Custom Cells Sample for more details.

 ## Configurations
-To add chat view with predefined input to your game simply drag and drop the `FizzChatViewWithHypercasualInput` prefab from Resources directory.
+To add chat view with predefined input to your game simply drag and drop the `FizzHypercasualChatView` prefab from Resources directory.
 It is configured to use both custom view and data file to run and you can add/remove or edit the data file at anytime.